garidium/g-ffl-checkout/README.md

+# g-ffl-api
 g-FFL API WooCommerce Plugin

-THIS PLUGIN UI CODE IS A MODIFIED VERSION OF FFL-API by Optimum7 AND IS PROVIDED FREE OF USE FOR ALL THOSE INTERESTED THIS DOES NOT INCLUDE BACKEND DATA SERVICES
+THIS PLUGIN UI CODE IS A HEAVILY MODIFIED VERSION OF FFL-API by Optimum7 AND IS PROVIDED FREE OF USE FOR ALL THOSE INTERESTED THIS DOES NOT INCLUDE BACKEND DATA SERVICES.

 === g-FFL API - Federal Firearm E-commerce Store Checkout Plugin ===